Avatar (Visual Layer)

 Defines what the avatar looks like.
 Choose from a wide selection of avatars, each with unique styles, appearances, and expressions.
 Each avatar has a uniqueavatar_id.
 Browse available avatars through the List Public Avatars or List User Avatars endpoints.

-These settings apply to both FULL and LITE modes.Quality
+Video settings tune the rendered output.
+They apply to both FULL and LITE modes.Quality

 Thequality parameter controls output resolution: